opf/openproject/README.md

 # openproject-gitlab-integration

-## NEW VERSION 2.0.8 GA
+## NEW VERSION 2.0.9 GA

-Based on the current Github integration (OpenProject 12), this plugin offers the same functionalities as the current plugin for Github (and something else).
+Based on the current Github integration (OpenProject 12), this plugin offers the same functionalities as the current plugin for Github.
 This version includes changes to the DB and a new view similar to the current Github tab.
 Only the management of "pipelines" is pending an open issue in Gitlab (https://gitlab.com/gitlab-org/gitlab/-/issues/345028).

 <img width="559" alt="preview" src="https://user-images.githubusercontent.com/14983519/225098893-a8753955-ef14-4494-b06b-673267cbda7e.png">

-This 2.x version includes a UI with all linked MRs, their status, their labels and the last pipeline *(pending the Gitlab issue)*.
 ## Introduction

 OpenProject module for integration with Gitlab:
 * Latest Gitlab release tested: **15.9**
+* Latest OpenProject release tested: **12.5.1**
+   * for OpenProject versions earlier than 12.4.5 use v2.0.8
-* Latest OpenProject release tested: **12.4.5** (for OpenProject versions earlier than 12.2.0 use v2.0.5, and for version earlier than 12.1.0 use v2.0.4)
+   * for OpenProject versions earlier than 12.2.0 use v2.0.5
+   * for OpenProject versions earlier than 12.1.0 use v2.0.4

 This plugin is based on the current [plugin to integrate Github with OpenProject](https://www.openproject.org/docs/system-admin-guide/integrations/github-integration/).